ESG FAQ

 As stated in our Trust Charter and Anti-Corruption Policy, Schneider Electric is committed to complying with all applicable laws and regulations, such as the OECD’s Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the US Foreign Corrupt Practices Act (FCPA), the UK Bribery Act, and the French Sapin II law.

-To operationalize the behavior rules of the Anti-Corruption Policy, Schneider Electric has created a set of additional policies and procedures related to Conflict of Interest, Business Agents, Gifts & Hospitality, Philanthropy and Sponsorship and revised anticorruption accounting controls program.
-Moreover, the risks associated with onboarding new acquisition targets are numerous and consequently, Merger and Acquisition (M&A) guidelines have been published to identify, manage, and mitigate those risks at the earliest possible stage.
-These same rules also apply when Schneider Electric decides to make a divestiture with a step-by-step approach to managing the transition.
+To operationalize the behavior rules of the Anti-Corruption Policy, Schneider Electric has created a set of additional policies and procedures related to Conflict of Interest, Business Agents, Gifts & Hospitality, Philanthropy, and Sponsorship, and revised anticorruption accounting controls program.
+Moreover, the risks associated with onboarding new acquisition targets are numerous, and consequently, Merger and Acquisition (M&A) guidelines have been published to identify, manage, and mitigate those risks at the earliest possible stage.
+These same rules also apply when Schneider Electric decides to make a divestiture, with a step-by-step approach to managing the transition.

 To allow specific alerts to be reported with a high level of confidentiality and to be dealt with at a high level, Schneider Electric relies on an online system called Trust Line available at all times.
 Employees and external stakeholders (suppliers, subcontractors, customers, business agents, etc.) can directly access the whistleblowing system through the Trust Line portal, which provides support to people if they are a victim/witness to a potential violation of the Trust Charter.
+In addition, every year, employees received dedicated training on how to report a potential unethical situation to a trusted manager, HR Business Partner, Legal Counsel, Compliance Officer, and/or the Trust Line, our whistleblowing system, available 24/7 online or by phone - as part of the mandatory Trust Essential eLearning.

 Note that the Anti-Corruption Compliance program is part of the Ethics & Compliance program.